Roger W. Ferguson Jr.: Achievements

 Ferguson served as chairman of the Group of 30 study group that published "Toward Effective Governance of Financial Institutions".
 The study, which has been translated into three languages. made several concrete and practical recommendations to enhance governance of financial institutions, including recommendations for management, boards of directors, supervisors and shareholders.
 The study was released on April 12, 2012.

 Ferguson served as co-chairman of the Group of 30 study group that published "Banking Conduct and Culture: A Call for Sustained and Comprehensive Reform".
 Following two previous reports, the study expands on the role of conduct and culture in the governance of the world's largest financial institutions.
 The report identifies shortcomings but also good practice in promoting a strong banking culture, making a series of recommendations that can be drawn upon by leaders as they seek to address culture in their firms.
 The study was released July, 2015.

 Between 2010 and 2012, Ferguson co-chaired a National Research Council panel on the Long-Run Macro-Economic Effects of the Aging U.S. Population.
 The final report was issued in September, 2012, under the title, "Aging and the Macroeconomy: Long-Term Implications of an Older Population".

 Ferguson was elected to the American Academy of Arts and Sciences in 2010.

 Ferguson was elected to the American Philosophical Society in 2016.

+Ferguson and his wife established an endowment support the director position at the Anacostia Community Museum in November 2022.